 Here are some strategies that smart college presidents are deploying to fortify and turnaround institutions:

 1. Inch-wide, mile deep.
-Think Palo Alto University (psychology degrees only), Wheelock College (child development programs only), Lexington College (Hospitality management degrees only), and Thunderbird School of Management (International business only).
+Think Palo Alto University (psychology degrees only), Wheelock College (child development programs only), and Thunderbird School of Management (International business only).

 2. Amass talented faculty, attract top notch students, then make buildings.
 North Central college did that with arts first and now is doing it with sciences.

-4. Focus on strengths.
+4. Lead with strengths.
 Focus on the programs where the school has strengths and build from there.
 Or, as Dean Edward Snyder of Yale Business school says in New York Times: ‘‘Give up the undifferentiated, multi-brass-ring strategy of best recruiters, best students, best facilities, blah, blah, blah.’’

 5. Intrinsic differential.
 Where others saw a school in distress, President Norman Smith of Wagner College saw prime real-estate facing New York City.
 He used that as the enticement for attracting students from the entire northeast.
 After all, who wouldn’t want to be near the City, and live in a pristine bucolic setting?
 Students showed up in hordes.